 So what’s changed since the last guidelines that were released in 1995?
 Previously, women were advised to drink no more than 2-3 units per day and men no more than 3-4.
 Under the previous guidelines, men could consume up to 28 units per week.
 Another difference is that adults are now advised to spread the 14 units evenly over 3 days or more since ‘if you have one or two heavy drinking sessions, you increase your risks of death from long term illnesses and from accidents and injuries’.

 The new guidelines are based on work carried out by the Sheffield University using their Sheffield Alcohol Policy Model.
-You can find out more details about the methods from the Chief Medical Officer’s full report and Sheffield University’s report.
+You can find out more details about the methods from the Chief Medical Officer’s full report.
 To summarise, the Sheffield group have used a simulation model to derive estimates of alcohol consumption and the associated risk (both chronic and acute) of alcohol-related conditions.
 The model requires the following inputs:

 - Baseline levels of current UK alcohol consumption.

 - Current levels of alcohol-related mortality and morbidity (defined as person-specific hospital admissions).

 - International and UK specific evidence relating different levels and patterns of alcohol consumption to risk of mortality and morbidity from 43 health conditions causally related to alcohol consumption.
 (Some of this evidence relies on published meta-analyses; if you are interested in how meta-analyses work, see our case study on the topic here).

 Since the Chief Medical Officer was not only interested in total consumption, but frequency of consumption, the Sheffield group estimated risks for mean weekly consumption distributed evenly over one to seven days.
 This provides estimates of risk for a given level of mean weekly consumption if it is drunk across 1, 2, 3 through to 7 days (in addition to the risks for overall mean weekly consumption and peak daily consumption).